WIA Society Executive Team

 Michael is a Technical Service Representative for Matrix.
 Matrix offers ASAP Resin which is a cement alternative that is for unique wellbore integrity and abandonment applications.
 Michael is passionate about helping operators repair producing assets, clean up liabilities, and is currently working on new resin-cement blends to address long standing industry challenges.
 Previously, Michael worked with Savanna Energy Services in the field, before moving into the office in business development and procurement.
 Michael graduated with Economics from Union University in Jackson, Tennessee and joined the industry in 2012.
 With six years of experience in the field, operations and business development Michael is currently a member of the SPE and sits on the Executive Committee for the WIA Society as Chair of Membership.
 On days off you will find Michael fly fishing, golfing and playing hockey.

 Mark Soper, P.Tech.(Eng.) is a Director of WIA Society.
 He has been a member for 4 years, and has served as a Director for 1 year.
 Mark graduated from SAIT in 1984 with a diploma in Petroleum Engineering Technology.
-He has been with Repsol Oil and Gas Canada Inc.(previously Talisman Energy) for 22 years with a combined 35+ years of industry experience.He has been the Abandonment Coordinator since 2012 and also acted in the same capacity with Esso Resources from 1991-1994.
+He has a combined 35+ years of industry experience.He has been the Abandonment Coordinator since 2012 and also acted in the same capacity with Esso Resources from 1991-1994.
 Prior to his current role he was with the Conventional Asset Optimization Team from 2009-2012.
 Before that he worked for 7 years in Jakarta Indonesia as the Operations Engineer for the Ogan Komering production area in South Sumatra.
 He worked in Calgary Drilling and Completions for 4 years before moving to Indonesia and prior to this was with Pembina Resources Ontario for 3 years as the Area Superintendent Offshore before Talisman purchased Pembina in 1998.
 He also spent 8 years with Esso Resources in various operations roles as well as working on Service Rigs and Cased/Open Hole wireline services prior to that.
 Mark is a Professional Engineering Technologist registered with the Association of Science and Engineering Technology Professionals of Alberta.
 In his spare time Mark enjoys golf, skiing and riding his motorcycle.

 I was born and raised in Calgary and completed the Petroleum Engineering Technology program at SAIT.
 Shortly after graduation, I joined an Engineering company specializing in high temperature downhole instrumentation.
 After gaining years of field experience, I eventually joined Encana as part of the Clearwater completions group.
 Initially focusing on completions for the Toyota joint venture, my role diversified into workover and abandonment operations for the business unit.
 Encana eventually sold the asset to Ember Resources and along with the land came 50 staff.
 I currently handle the completion, workover and abandonment operations at Ember.
 In my spare time I try to get out golfing, get on the dirtbike or get some airtime in a small Cessna.